 Jessica Reynolds Bsc (hons), P/G Dip, MBACP, MBABCP8th June, 2016

 Geoff Boutle MBACP (Snr Accred)3rd June, 2014

 - How helpful is CBT?

-Gherardo Della Marta counsellor in Holborn, London Bridge and Queens Park23rd April, 2014
+Gherardo Della Marta BACP Reg counsellor in Holborn, Finchley and Queens Park23rd April, 2014

 - Mindfulness-based Cognitive Therapy